 PREREQUISITES: None

 WHAT TO BRING: Student sewing machine and materials are provided.
-Please bring snack, water, and close toe shoes
+Please bring snack, water, and close-toe shoes.

-FEE: $30.00 – includes 2 classes.
+FEE: $30.00 – includes 2 classes. | ESA ClassWallet or Debit Card payments accepted.